tonioloewald/bindinator.js/docs/Overview.md

 		// tells b8r that the object registered as bob
 		// has had the contents of foo changed

-Note that b8r tries to minimize DOM updates, but it doesn't maintain a "virtual DOM" of any kind.
+> Note that b8r tries to minimize DOM updates, but it doesn't maintain a "virtual DOM" of any kind.
+(If it becomes a performance issue, b8r may one day maintain a look-up table of bound elements rather than query the DOM when performing updates, but so far this has not been needed.)

 ## Events